Alleged gate crasher facing federal charges

 According to Dallara, this is how Hansen's night unfolded:

 At around 11 p.m., McKenna called Hansen to ask him for a ride from TGI Friday's to Eagle River.
 When Hansen arrived at the restaurant, the documents say, he told McKenna he'd been drinking.
 McKenna allegedly told investigators that he argued with Hansen over his level of intoxication.
 McKenna allegedly took Hansen's keys, but later Hasen took them back and ended up driving McKenna to the home of another man in Anchorage.
 According to the charging documents, McKenna said he didn't think Hansen was intoxicated, but that he "was not acting normal" and that he'd witnessed Hansen taking Coricidin D on multiple occasions and knew his friend also used heroin in the past.

-Shortly after dropping McKenna off, Hansen allegedly drove a blue GMC pick-up through the Boniface entrance and sped around base at speeds up to 60 MPH.
+Shortly after dropping McKenna off, Hansen allegedly drove a blue GMC pick-up through the Boniface gate and sped around base at speeds up to 60 MPH.
 The vehicle allegedly tried to exit via the Government Hill gate, but was blocked and turned back toward Boniface.
 Hansen allegedly struck a security vehicle with an officer inside.
 JBER personnel set up a roadblock, which Hansen allegedly tried to avoid.
 The documents say Hansen struck an Airman while avoiding the roadblock, causing the security officer to be struck by his own rifle.
 At that point, officers opened fire on the vehicle.

 Hansen allegedly escaped by crashing through the gate, causing an estimated $30,000 to $50,000 in damages.